 High School Music

 In band, all students can choose to continue to improve their musicianship by participating in Marching Band, Concert Band, and/or Percussion Ensemble.
 Advanced students can audition for Wind Ensemble and Symphonic Band, in which they will advance their musicianship skills and cultivate a deeper knowledge of band repertoire.
 Students also have the potential to increase their knowledge of jazz, their ability to improvise, and their technical development through participation in Jazz Band or Jazz Ensemble.
-All of our ensembles engage in several meaningful performance opportunities throughout the school year.
+All of our ensembles are co-curricular and engage in several meaningful performance opportunities throughout the school year.

 In orchestra, all string musicians can further develop their technical proficiency and content knowledge by participating in Concert Orchestra.
 As students advance, they can further cultivate their musicianship by auditioning for Symphonic Orchestra or Chamber Orchestra.
 Students in Orchestra may also consider Jazz opportunities.
-All of our ensembles engage in several meaningful performance opportunities throughout the school year.
+All of our ensembles are co-curricular and engage in several meaningful performance opportunities throughout the school year.

 There is also a variety of elective courses open to all students, with no musical background required, such as guitar, musicology, and music production.
 Through these courses students will develop an appreciation for the way music reflects, shapes, and is a daily part of society.
 Students will develop a greater understanding of music and all of its complexities.

 Music Theory and AP Music Theory are an option for students with an advanced understanding of musical notation and concepts.
 Additionally, there are many extracurricular opportunities in music.